-37The promoter can make use of management systems specifically put in place to address safe working during specific pandemics or epidemics, such as the ISO/PAS 45005:2020 Occupational health and safety management - General guidelines for safe working during the COVID-19 pandemic (ISO - ISO/PAS 45005:2020 - Occupational health and safety management - General guidelines for safe working during the COVID-19 pandemic).
+37The promoter can make use of management systems specifically put in place to address safe working during specific pandemics or epidemics, such as the ISO/PAS 45005:2020 Occupational health and safety management - General guidelines for safe this end, the promoter shall organise training and awareness programmes, and ensure that codes of conduct (for workers and people living in labour camps if any) are implemented.
+Furthermore, the promoter shall endeavour to work with public authorities and other stakeholders (such as NGOs) and build upon existing measures to implement public programmes and policies that shall raise public's awareness and understanding of communicable and preventable diseases effectively countering their spread.

-- shall endeavour to work with public authorities and other stakeholders (such as NGOs) and build upon existing measures to implement public programmes and policies that shall raise public's awareness and understanding of communicable and preventable diseases effectively countering their spread. - 47 Where specific diseases are endemic in the project location, the promoter is encouraged to identify opportunities throughout the EIB's project cycle to help reduce their incidence, both among project workers and project-affected people and communities, taking into consideration differentiated exposure to and higher sensitivity of vulnerable groups.
+Where specific diseases are endemic in the project location, the promoter is encouraged to identify opportunities throughout the EIB's project cycle to help reduce their incidence, both among project workers and project-affected people and communities, taking into consideration differentiated exposure to and higher sensitivity of vulnerable groups.
 Coordination with the relevant national health authorities may be required.